dward2/BME547/Assignments/CPAP Measurements/README.md

   should have the same name as the input file, but with an extension of `.json` instead of `.txt`.
 Example:  the dictionary created from the input file of `patient_04.txt` should be saved in a JSON file called `patient_04.json`.
-* All numeric values above shold be reported as numbers (i.e., `int` or `float`), not as numeric strings (i.e., not `"5.3"`)
+* All numeric values above should be reported as numbers (i.e., `int` or `float`), not as numeric strings (i.e., not `"5.3"`)
 * When calculating the `leakage`, if the leakage value is negative, a `warning` log entry should be added to the log indicating that the leakage is negative.